-3.4.4 Performance issues
+3.4.7 Performance issues

-In case Weblate preforms badly in some situation, please collect relevant logs showing the issue, and anything that might help figuring out where the code might be improved.
+In case Weblate performs badly in some situation, please collect the relevant logs showing the issue, and anything that might help figuring out where the code might be improved.

-In case some requests take too long without any indication, you might want to install dogslow <https://pypi.org/project/dogslow/> along with Collecting error reports and get pinpointed detailed tracebacks in the error collection tool.
+In case some requests take too long without any indication, you might want to install dogslow along with Collecting error reports and get pinpointed and detailed tracebacks in the error collection tool.